-Please copy and paste this letter to email to your Congressman or Senator – you can search for your Congressman and your Senator.
+Please copy and paste this letter to email to your Congressman or Senator.

-> Dear Congressman or Senator,
+Dear Congressman or Senator,

-> I am writing to urge you to support federal funding for 10,000 new school nurses for the upcoming school year.
+I am writing to urge you to Co-Sponsor the Nurses for Under-Resourced Schools Everywhere (NURSE Act), HR 3166/S 1602 (please choose the House or Senate bill number depending on who you are emailing).
 As a school nurse, I know firsthand how important it is for children to have a registered nurse at school to take care of their health care needs.

 The NURSE Act would give grants to increase the number of school nurses in Title I schools where a school nurse does not yet exist.